kangguru/rack-google-analytics/README.md

     config.gem 'rack-google-analytcs', :lib => 'rack/google-analytics'
     config.middleware.use Rack::GoogleAnalytics, :tracker => 'UA-xxxxxx-x'

+### Options

+* :async      -  sets to use asyncronous tracker
+* :multiple   -  sets track for multiple sub domains. (must also set :domain)
+* :top_level  -  sets tracker for multiple top-level domains. (must also set :domain)

 Note: since 0.2.0 this will use the asynchronous google tracker code, for the traditional behaviour please use: